 Trials were recently completed on the device and while the full findings have yet to be published, some preliminary findings have been released.
 The article provides some great details about how it changes the biology and aids the body after just 90 days of use.
 It can be found here.
-This article, The Science of the Fasciablaster Revolution, provides a detailed accounting of the many ways fascia work is known to effect the body.
+This section of Black’s Blog provides a detailed accounting of the many ways fascia work is known to effect the body.

-The device, called a FasciaBlaster, is marketed primarily to rid yourself of cellulite and let me tell you, it works for that, too.
+The device, called a FasciaBlaster, is marketed primarily to rid yourself of cellulite and let me tell you, it works for that, but what it does for chronic pain and the other symptoms above is what it is truly treasured for by most users I come across.
+Of course it’s claims that it wipes out cellulite are also valid.
 That’s because cellulite is created by dysfunctional fascia and if you have EDS, you may have more than your fair share, like me.
 The dimples and lumps that make up cellulite are the skin being pulled unnaturally by these bundles of fascia, almost like stitches gathered in cloth.
-Before I began my treatments, my thighs and bottom were mottled like cottage cheese, but it’s getting a whole lot better using the FasciaBlaster.
-I can hardly believe I almost have smoother legs than I had when I was a teenager!

 Of course cellulite isn’t the reason I’m using it, but it’s a nice bonus.
 Another bonus is that you can actually sculpt your body with it by targeting specific areas and utilizing the fat lysing technique (contracting the muscles during treatments), once your fascia have been properly prepped after several blasting sessions.
 The inventor, a sports medicine guru named Ashley Black has videos that will show you how if you’re interested.
 Be aware that this will NOT break up fascia, as the muscles must be relaxed during treatment for the effective breakdown of fascia and of course this is what will give you the most needed health benefits.
 Still, if you seek to lose weight and are having the same difficulties I am, you may want to consider adding fat lysing to your therapy once your fascia are in decent shape.
 I myself have just begun these treatments and they’re going quite well.